vishal-sancheti/camcorder-demo/README.md

 # Laravel Camcorder Demo
-This project uses eyuva/laravel-camcorder and demostrate how to make a demo video
+This project uses [eyuva/laravel-camcorder](https://github.com/eyuva/laravel-camcorder) and show how to use the package to make a video.

 # Installation

 Step 1.
-Install PHP 7.1 and Setup Composer
+Install PHP 7.1, FFmpeg 4.1, and Composer

 Step 2.
 Clone this repo to a desired location